juanfakoly/TAE/README.md

-# ESPN TEST AUTOMATION
+# BOOKING TEST AUTOMATION

 ## HOW RUN IT

-first you need finding the file here `src/test/java/com/automation/espn/Suite.xml`
+first you need finding the file here `src/test/java/com/automation/booking/Suite.xml`

 once there you should choose the web browser to run the test